ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 ## Conclusion

-Opening help-wanted issues can be a way to grow your package contributors' community.
+Opening "help wanted" issues can be a way to grow your package contributors' community.
 They might appear as a potential loss of time if no one tackles the issue in the end, but it might be good to have thought about the issue resolution even if you solve it yourself in the end.
 For further thoughts on how to foster a community around your package, you might enjoy the recording and materials on our past [community call on the topic](/commcalls/apr2021-pkg-community/).